 Facebook is debuting a new messaging platform specifically designed for kids.
-Messenger Kids is a standalone app available today in the U.S. on iOS devices, offering a privacy-focused, parentally-controlled chat experience for kids aged 6 to 12-years-old.
+Messenger Kids is a standalone app available today in the U.S. on iOS devices including the iPhone and iPad, offering a privacy-focused, parentally-controlled chat experience for kids aged 6 to 12-years-old.
 That age range is important given Facebook’s stringent policy barring kids younger than 13 from creating an account on the social network.
 But Messenger Kids does not require children to have an account and puts in place a number of predator barriers while boosting parental visibility to make the app safe for kids.
 Here’s what you need to know before downloading the app to your kid’s device.

-It Has Only Two Functions: Video-Chatting and Messaging
+Facebook Messenger Kids Only Has Two Functions: Video-Chatting and Messaging

 Messenger Kids is not Facebook.
 That is, it’s specifically for communicating one-on-one and nothing else.
 Kids can only message and video-chat with their family and friends, and the keyboard features “a library of kid-appropriate and specially chosen GIFs, frames, stickers, masks, and drawing tools,” according to Facebook’s announcement post.
 There are no profiles or timelines, so no need to worry about a kid oversharing with a stranger.
 Plus, it’s entirely free of ads.